MicrosoftDocs/security/security-docs/zero-trust/create-policies.md

 In this diagram:

 - Microsoft Entra has a conditional access app control policy for the traffic the specified and integrated SaaS apps.
 Microsoft Entra ID then directs (proxies) the session traffic through Defender for Cloud Apps.
-- Defender for Cloud Apps monitors this traffic and applies any session control policies and then forwards the traffic to the cloud app.
+- Defender for Cloud Apps monitors this traffic and applies session control policies.

 Conditional Access dictates the requirements that must be fulfilled before a user can access an app.
 Conditional access app control dictates what apps a user can access and the set of actions that a user can take during a session **after** they've been granted access.